 To find out if you can be soulmates you will need to assess one another’s character traits and mutual interests, so you can first build a friendship before marriage.

 Character traits reveal who they are as a person.
 How do they act in certain situations?
 Do they have personal control over their emotions?
 How do they process their thoughts to make right decisions?
 Do you have frequent disagreements about the little things?
-You need to allow your differences to be known so you can know if you can live with one another differences.
+You need to allow your differences to be known so you can know if you can live with one another’s differences.

-Character traits reveals another person’s honesty, faithfulness, or personality (likes and dislikes).
+Character traits reveal another person’s honesty, faithfulness, or personality (likes and dislikes).
 If a person lies to you one time they will lie to you again.
 Do not tolerate lying in your relationship.
 Do not try to change another person’s personality.
 We are inclined to like certain things.
 Some people like sports and others do not.
 Some people like being outdoors and others are homebodies.
 Know if your personalities are compatible enough that you will want to spend enough time together to become best friends.

-When your friendship grows to the point you are seeing and talking to one another regularly you need to ask this question as soon as possible: “Where is this relationship going?”
+When your friendship grows to the point you are seeing and talking to one another regularly, you need to ask this question as soon as possible: “Where is this relationship going?”
 You know what you’re thinking and feeling about them and the relationship, so you need to know what they’re thinking and feeling about you and the relationship.
 Could this be moving into mating for marriage?
 This is not rushing anything, this is called guarding your mind and labelling the relationship.

 If you’re seeing and talking to one another regularly you have a right to know the direction of the relationship.
 God is not indecisive when matchmaking.
 Adam was not indecisive when he saw Eve and Eve didn’t reject Adam.
 God is still matchmaking and opening the eyes of couples to see they are one for one another.
 (Proverbs 18:22) Liking someone and wanting to spend time with them doesn’t mean you should get married but it could be an indicator that maybe you have more than friendship.

 Spending more time together could lead to sex before marriage.
-Remember you’re first building a friendship.
+Remember, you’re first building a friendship.
 Friends do not have sex!
-You should prohibit the following practices to maintain a platonic friendship: a) do not be alone with one another b) do not talk sexually to one another c) do not touch one another sexually nor kiss.
+You should prohibit the following practices to maintain a platonic friendship: a) do not be alone with one another; b) do not talk sexually to one another; c) do not touch one another sexually nor kiss.

 - Faith – What are your beliefs about God, church and sex before marriage?

-- Family – What is your relationship like with your parents, and siblings?
+- Family – What is your relationship like with your parents and siblings?